-The development of a new graduate program can take between 12-24 months from the date of submission.
-Click here to see an overview of the entire New Program Approval Process flowchart.
+The development of a new graduate program can take between 12-24 months from the date of submission of a Statement of Interest.
+Click here to see an overview of the entire New Program Approval Process flowchart (pdf).

-The Statement of Interest should be a brief 1-2 page document that includes the following:
+The Statement of Interest (please use the template provided) is a brief 1-2 page document that includes the following:

 - Whether the program will be regular, co-op or both

-- A suggested date for starting the program and projected enrolment (Canadian vs. International)
+- A suggested start date for the program and projected enrolment (Canadian vs. International)

 - Do you expect to use an existing tuition rate or another one?